Thinking about what your death would mean financially for your family is often a subject many would rather avoid.

 Both forms of life assurance will provide your loved ones with a lump sum payout (albeit one far more significant than the other), with which they can choose to use as they deem fit.

 This could be to cover outstanding debts in your name, pay towards your funeral or simply provide a reassuring nest egg.

 Both life insurance and life assurance policies provide your loved ones with a lump sum payout which contributes towards the overall value of your estate.

-Writing your life policy in trust will detach the payout sum from the value of your estate, resulting in your loved ones receiving 100% of the payout amount and reducing the overall amount they would be required to pay inheritance tax on.
+Writing your life policy in the trust will detach the payout sum from the value of your estate, resulting in your loved ones receiving 100% of the payout amount and reducing the overall amount they would be required to pay inheritance tax on.

 This process also avoids your life policy having to go through probate, meaning that your loved ones will have faster access to the funds.

-Finally, writing your policy in trust will allow you to specify how you would like the proceeds from your policy to be distributed, giving you more control to ensure your parting wishes are carried out (although this is at the discretion of your trustee).
+Finally, writing your policy in the trust will allow you to specify how you would like the proceeds from your policy to be distributed, giving you more control to ensure your parting wishes are carried out (although this is at the discretion of your trustee).